OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 Building in IPMI power monitoring ........................................

-Many types of BMC permit the reading of power consumption values using the IPMI_ DCMI_ extensions.
+Many types of *Baseboard Management Controllers* (BMC) permit the reading of power consumption values using the IPMI_ DCMI_ extensions.
 Install the FreeIPMI_ packages on the Slurm_ RPM build server **before** building packages::

   dnf install freeipmi freeipmi-devel